 “I thought we could get away with less horsepower at a track like Cadwell and when I was on my own doing laps in qualifying, yes for sure you can carry more corner speed and not be too far away if you can create that perfect lap.
 But when you get caught in a group and someone on a stronger package can stop in the corners and power out, it leaves you a little frustrated; that’s why I made a couple of mistakes trying to make passes.
 It’s BSB, it’s not going to be easy and I don’t want to make excuses, but we need to find a little but more from the package for the last few races and start working towards some more points’ scoring finishes.”

 Gail Allingham – Team Manager:

 “We can’t be too over critical as we have continued our podium run, but we have slipped off the pace of the front two in the British Supersport class, so collectively we need to look closely at how we can recover that coming into the last few weeks of the season.
 David is also visibly struggling in a number of key areas in the Superbike class and again, we need to be looking to get him back into an area where he can challenge for points, just like he was doing early in the season.
 Thanks to every one as always for the big effort.
 Next up is Oulton Park which has been kind to us in the past, so here’s hoping for some top step success.”

-The next round of the British Superbike Championship takes place at Snetterton in Norfolk on the weekend of July 19/20/21.
+The next round of the British Superbike and Supersport Championship classes takes place at Oulton Park on September 6/7/8.